Baby Lip Tie vs. Normal Lip Structure: What You Need to Know

 Recognizing the signs of a lip tie in your baby could help ensure early intervention.
 Some common indicators include:

-- Feeding Challenges: Difficulty latching, prolonged feeding sessions, and frequent gassiness or fussiness during or after feeding are common feeding-related symptoms associated with lip tie in babies.
+• Feeding Challenges: Can a lip tie affect bottle feeding or breastfeeding?
+It sure can.
+Difficulty latching, prolonged feeding sessions, and frequent gassiness or fussiness during or after feeding are common feeding-related symptoms associated with lip tie in babies.
 Your baby may also make clicking sounds when feeding with lip tie.

-- Oral Development Issues: Limited lip movement can impact a baby’s ability to suck effectively, which can lead to oral development issues like overbites.
+• Oral Development Issues: What about the impact on oral development?
+Simply put, limited lip movement can impact a baby’s ability to suck effectively, which can lead to oral development issues like overbites.

 If you notice any of these symptoms, it’s best to contact a trusted pediatric dentist to conduct a medical examination of your baby and determine if the lip tie should be removed to free up movement and prevent further issues.